-- m) the ability of emergency services to respond to an emergency at the location of the proposed development; - n) that the proposal is in conformance with the intent of this strategy and with the requirements of all other Town By-laws and regulations; - o) development can be regulated in such a way as to meet or exceed the guidelines established in the Kentville Water Commission Source Water Protection Plan (SWPP)and - p) the financial ability of the Town to absorb any costs relating to the amendment.
+- Policy IM-8 It shall be the intention of Council when considering a rezoning application or other Land Use By-law amendment application that includes a specific development proposal to have regard for the following matters: - a) that the proposal is in conformance with the intent of this strategy and with the requirements of all other Town By-laws and regulations; - development can be regulated in such a way as to meet or exceed the guidelines established in the Kentville Water Commission Source Water Protection Plan (SWPP) and - c) all existing buildings are in compliance with the proposed zone requirements. - Policy IM-9 It shall be the intention of Council, therefore, to take into account the other potential development scenarios that may be permitted as a result of a proposed zone change when evaluating a rezoning application.